Pneumonia is a lung infection. It can occur in people of all ages.

 Atypical pneumonia can be treated with oral antibiotics.
 These medications are most often taken at home.
 However, more severe pneumonia may require antibiotics be delivered by IV in the hospital.

 If you are severely ill from pneumonia, you may need extra oxygen.
 Some people need to be intubated if their lungs are not working well enough.
 This is the placement of a tube in your throat.
 It can provide pressure to help keep your lungs open while delivering oxygen.

-To help reduce your chances of pneumonia: Use good hand-washing techniques.Avoid contact with other ill people.Get treatment for your chronic conditions.
+To help reduce your chance of atypical and other types of pneumonia: Use good hand-washing techniques.Avoid contact with other ill people.Get treatment for your chronic conditions.

-Blasi F, Tarsia P, et al. Chlamydia pneumoniae and mycoplasma pneumoniae.
+Blasi F, Tarsia P, Aliberti S, Cosentini R, Allegra L. Chlamydia pneumoniae and mycoplasma pneumoniae.

 Semin Respir Crit

 Community-acquired pneumonia in adults.
 EBSCO DynaMed website.
 Available at: